stevej2/Junit5-docker-demo/README.md

-# guest-posts
+# Writing Selenium Tests Which Use a Dockerized Web Browser

-This repository contains the example applications of my guest posts.
+This example demonstrates how we can write Selenium tests which use a Dockerized web browser.